rkt/rkt/Documentation/running-docker-images.md

 Note that Docker images do not support signature verification, and hence it's necessary to use the `--insecure-options=image` flag.

-As a simple example, let's run the latest `redis` container image from the default Docker registry:
+As a simple example, let's run the latest [`redis`][docker-redis] container image from the default Docker registry:

 ```
 # rkt --insecure-options=image run docker://redis